abderrahman-bouhmad/BANKIST-APP/README.md

-# Bankist App
+# 💰 Bankist App

-This is a simple banking app simulation built with HTML, CSS, and JavaScript.
+A simple banking app simulation built with HTML, CSS, and JavaScript.

-## What it does
+## 🚀 What it does

 - **User Login:** Users can log in with a username (derived from their name initials) and a 4-digit PIN.
 - **Display Account Movements:** Shows all deposits and withdrawals as a list.
 Each entry shows if it was a deposit or withdrawal and the amount.